kylejones200/psis_4700_applied_ai/webslides/topic_How-AI-Adds-Value-to-Business.md

 ## Value ≠ Novelty

-AI value comes from impact, not innovation theater.
+AI value comes from impact, not innovation theater
 If no one saves time, makes better choices, or earns more revenue, the project fails

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.